hove-io/navitia/documentation_integration/source/index.rst

 Public transportation objects
 ******************************

-Once you've selected a region, you can explore the public transportation objects easily with these apis.
+Once you have selected a region, you can explore the public transportation objects easily with these apis.
 You just need to add at the end of your url a collection name to see all the objects of a particular collection.
 To see an object add the id of this object at the end of the collection's url.
 The only arguments are the ones of :ref:`paging`.